sobhan-moosavi/Trajectory_Segmentation/README.md

 # Discovery of Driving Patterns by Trajectory Segmentation
 This repo contains the code and sample data for trajectory segmentation approach proposed in [1].
 Here we provide two versions of implementaiton, one in `java` and another in `python`.
 The `java` version is more performant.
-The objective is, given a trajectory (in terms of a attributes such as latitude, longitude, speed, etc.), our segmentation algorithm finds significant driving patterns in the input trajectory.
+The objective is, given a trajectory (in terms of several attributes such as latitude, longitude, speed, etc.), our segmentation algorithm finds significant driving patterns in the input trajectory.

 ## Implementation in Java (Performant Version)
 This is a the original implementation of our trajectory segmentation solution that is in Java.
 The code incldues three important modules as follows: